-Come visit Friday & Saturday afternoon from 1 p.m. to 4 p.m.
+Come visit Friday and Saturday from 1 p.m. to 4 p.m.

-Meetings are always open to the public, so please come join your local family Genealogical Society, which has been serving Cumberland County for the past 24 years.
+Meetings are always open to the public, so please come join your local family Genealogical Society, which has been serving Cumberland County for the past 25 years.
 Research your heritage and find new relatives.
-Learn about what times your parents, grandparents and other ancestors, lived through, where, when, how, education, religion, occupations, etc.
+Learn about what times your parents, grandparents and other ancestors, lived through, where, when, how, education, religion, and occupations, etc. and about the times, that they lived their lives.

 Email: "archives@ccgsns.com" or Call: 902-661-7278